On-chip quantum interference between the origins of a multi-photon state: 2. PHYSICAL INTERPRETATION

 where $\ket{a,b}$ stands for a photon in path $a$ and one in path $b$, and $g$ is related with the pair creation probability.
 For clarity, we ignore the vacuum and higher-order terms.

-The probability to detect a photon pair in $a$ and $b$ is $P_{a,b}\approx 2g^2 \left( 1 + \cos(\varphi)\right)$.
-With $\varphi=0$, constructive interference increases the number of photon pairs by a factor of 4 compared to the number of pair generated by a single crystal.
-In the regime of destructive interference, for $\varphi=\pi$, the two possibilities for pair generation cancel each other.
-That means, even though the crystals would produce photons independently when two crystals are set up in this way, no photon pair is created at all.
+The probability to detect a photon pair in $a$ and $b$ is $P_{a,b}\approx g^2 \left( 1 + \cos(\varphi)\right)$.
+With $\varphi=0$, constructive interference increases the number of photon pairs by a factor of 2 compared to the number of pair generated by a single crystal.
+With $\varphi=\pi$, the two possibilities for pair generation cancel each other.
+That means, even though the crystals would produce photons independently, no photon pair is created at all.

-In our system, we use four photon-pair sources, I-IV and a phase $\theta$ between the two layers, as shown in Fig.1b.
+In our four-photon experiment, four photon-pair sources, I-IV, are used, as shown in Fig. 1b.
 Their paths are overlapped in such a way that detectors A-D only see photon quadruples if the source I \& II or III \& IV created a photon pair simultaneously.
 For small photon pair creation rate $g$, we can write the state as,

-where $\ket{a,b}$ stands for a photon pair in paths $a$ and $b$, and $\ket{a,b,c,d}$ stands for a photon quadruple in the detectors A-D. No other combinations of two simultaneous photon-pair creations create a photon in each of the four detectors (see Methods).
-By careful design, the two possibilities for photon quadruplets can be created in a coherent superposition.
-In this way, we create a 4-photon quantum state that originates from either of two locations.
-Again, by introducing a phase $\theta$ between the origins, we can observe constructively and destructively interfere of the four-photons creation process.
-For example, if the phase is $\theta=\pi$, no four-photon state can be observed in the detectors A-D, while each of the individual crystals continue to create photon pairs.
+where $\ket{a,b,c,d}$ stands for a photon quadruple in the detectors A-D. Again, by introducing a phase $\theta$ between the origins, we can observe constructive and destructive interference of the four-photon creation processes.
+For example, if the phase is $\theta=\pi$, no four-photon state can be observed in the detectors A-D, while each of the individual crystals continues to create photon pairs.